Projections, Furstenberg sets, and the $ABC$ sum-product problem: Preliminaries

-Many of the proofs in this article depend crucially on carefully choosing scales in multiscale decompositions of different sets so that the ``branching'' of the set between various scales is controlled in some useful manner.
-This section contains some preliminary lemmas for this purpose.
+Some proofs in this article depend crucially on carefully choosing scales in multiscale decompositions of different sets so that the ``branching'' of the set between various scales is controlled in some useful manner.
+This section contains lemmas for this purpose.
 For the details of the dictionary between Lipschitz functions and branching, see Lemma \ref{l:regular-is-frostman-ahlfors} below.

 \begin{definition}[Interpolating slope] Given a function $f:[a,b]\to\R$, we define $s_f(a,b)$ to be the slope of the secant line of $f$ through $a$ and $b$:

 \end{definition}

 \begin{definition}[$\e$-linear and superlinear functions] Given a function $f:[a,b]\to\R$ and numbers $\e>0,\sigma$, we say that $(f,a,b)$ is \emph{$(\sigma,\e)$-superlinear} or \emph{$f$ is $(\sigma,\e)$-superlinear on $[a,b]$} if